ocelot-cloud/ocelot-cloud/README.md

 ## Introduction

-Ocelot-Cloud is an open-source digital infrastructure provisioning tool that aims to make self-hosting as easy as possible.
-In our [announcement video](https://youtu.be/WQwBYjMbe8I) you can get an idea of why this project was started, see a technical demo and see features that will be implemented in the future.
+Ocelot-Cloud is an open source digital infrastructure management platform that aims to make self-hosting as easy as possible.
+Information about the project can be found on our [website](https://ocelot-cloud.org).
+To contact us or join our community, please visit the contact page.
+You might also want to take a look at the [announcement video](https://youtu.be/WQwBYjMbe8I), which includes a technical demo of the prototype.
+See also the [docs](docs) folder for more information about this repository.

 ## Attention!